Tsunami-kun/BimanGrasp-Dataset/README.md

 ## Installation

-We suggest to use conda/mamba environments for loading and visualizing bimanual grasp poses.
+    # We suggest to use conda/mamba environments for loading and visualizing bimanual grasp poses, e.g.,
     conda create -n bimangrasp python=3.7
     conda activate bimangrasp